MediciHouse07/Learning_Records/CSR_CoporateFinance_1.md

 - IRR lean towards less capital
 - bias of IRR
 - an application of how to calculate NPV and IRR

+## 1-8

+2023/02/08

+- country manager, commit the return
+- boen
+- defense division is more stable
+- discount for different divisions
+- more specific, more assumption, more fishy